microsoft/IIoT/2/AzureIoTPCS.md

       <p align="center">
          <img src="/images/ProvisioningState.jpg" />
       </p>
-   1. Once the solution is fully provisioned, it will appear in your list of provisioned solutions showing the "Ready" indicator with a green checkmark.
-It will take about 5minutes to provisioning so while you wait for that, continue with the steps below.
+   1. Once the solution is fully created, it will appear in your list of provisioned solutions showing the "Ready" indicator with a green checkmark.
+It will take about 5 minutes to provision so while you wait for that, continue with the steps below.
       <p align="center">
          <img src="/images/SolutionReady.jpg" width="30%" height="30%" />
       </p>